Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Results

-In general we conclude that the Fresnel corrections themselves don't significantly improve sky localization of a source.
+In general, we conclude that the Fresnel corrections themselves do not significantly improve sky localization of a source.
 Figure~\ref{fig: sky localization - M-omega0} shows $\Delta \Omega$ predicted from the Fisher matrix analysis using the fully generalized IIB timing residual model (Section~\ref{subsec: fresnel, freq evolution (conjecture)}).
-We repeated the same calculations of the sky angles for these sources using the IB model which removes the Fresnel corrections (Section~\ref{subsec: plane-wave, freq evolution}), and the IA model which removes both the Fresnel corrections and the frequency evolution effects (Section~\ref{subsec: plane-wave, monochromatic}), in order to compare the predictions between models.
-It is important to note that this isn't exactly an apples-to-apples comparison, because fundamentally these three models will compute different timing residuals for the same source (see again Figure~\ref{fig: model-regime comparison} - the level of difference will depend on what regime the source is actually in).
-And the Fisher matrix analysis only asks how well can we recover the parameters \textit{from a given model}.
+We repeated the same calculations of the sky angles for these sources using the IB model, which removes the Fresnel corrections (Section~\ref{subsec: plane-wave, freq evolution}), and the IA model, which removes both the Fresnel corrections and the frequency evolution effects (Section~\ref{subsec: plane-wave, monochromatic}), in order to compare the predictions between models.
+It is important to note that this is not directly comparable, because fundamentally these three models will compute different timing residuals for the same source (see again Figure~\ref{fig: model-regime comparison} - the level of difference will depend on what regime the source is actually in).
+And the Fisher matrix analysis asks only how well can we recover the parameters \textit{from a given model}.
 Nevertheless, comparing the results of these sets of calculations still gives us an idea of how different the sky localization is with vs. without the Fresnel corrections.
 What we found was that the magnitude of the relative difference between $\Delta \Omega$ computed using the models IIB vs. IB and IIB vs. IA was at most about $0.1$ and $0.7$ for what is shown in Figure~\ref{fig: sky localization - M-omega0}, respectively.
-This suggests that we lose some sky localization precision when we leave out Fresnel corrections, but we lose more precision when we don't account for frequency evolution.
-However, even with these relative differences we still find that in the IB and IA models (which don't include Fresnel corrections) sky localization ranges from $\sim\mathcal{O}\left(0.1 \ \mathrm{deg}^2 \ - \ 10 \ \mathrm{arcsec}^2\right)$ depending on the intrinsic source parameters.
-This along with the earlier observations and statements about Figure~\ref{fig: sky localization - comparison (contours)} is what leads us to believe sky localization itself is not greatly improved by the inclusion of Fresnel effects.
+This suggests that we lose some sky localization precision when we leave out Fresnel corrections, but we lose more precision when we do not account for frequency evolution.
+However, even with these relative differences, we still find that in the IB and IA models (which do not include Fresnel corrections), sky localization ranges from $\sim\mathcal{O}\left(0.1 \ \mathrm{deg}^2 \ - \ 10 \ \mathrm{arcsec}^2\right)$ depending on the intrinsic source parameters.
+This along with the earlier observations and statements about Figure~\ref{fig: sky localization - comparison (contours)} is what leads us to believe that sky localization itself is not greatly improved by the inclusion of Fresnel effects.